megha-unnikrishnan/appointment/AppointmentSystem/frontend/README.md

 }
 🎯 Usage Instructions

-1️⃣ Open the web application in your browser.
+1️⃣ Open the web application in your browser.<br>
-2️⃣ Select a date to view available slots.
+2️⃣ Select a date to view available slots.<br>
-3️⃣ Choose a time slot and enter your details.
+3️⃣ Choose a time slot and enter your details.<br>
-4️⃣ Click "Book Appointment".
+4️⃣ Click "Book Appointment".<br>
-5️⃣ Receive a confirmation message upon successful booking.
+5️⃣ Receive a confirmation message upon successful booking.<br>

 📜 License